 Freshman Reading Project: Welcome

 Each year the Honors Program selects a book to be read by all incoming first-year Honors students.
 The Freshman Reading Project promotes community through the common experience of reading and discussing a thought-provoking text.
-We ask that all incoming students read the book before arriving at Baylor in the fall.
+We ask that all incoming students complete the reading assignment before arriving at Baylor in the fall.

-New Honors Program students will attend the Honors Freshman Assembly in Bennett Auditorium on Wednesday, September 4, 7:00-9:30 p.m.
-At this assembly, a noted speaker will address ideas brought forth from the reading-project text, and you’ll sign up for a small-group discussion led by upper-division Honors Program students.
-After the small-group discussion, you will write a brief (roughly 3 pages) critical essay in response to an assigned essay prompt.
+New Honors Program students will attend the Honors Freshman Assembly in Bennett Auditorium on Wednesday, September 3, 7:30-9:30 p.m.
+At this assembly, Dr. Andrew Wisely, Director of the Honors Program, will address ideas brought forth from the reading-project text, and you will sign up for a small-group discussion led by upper-division Honors Program students.
+Prior to the small-group discussion, you will write a brief (roughly 3 pages) critical essay in response to an assigned essay prompt.
 These essays will be evaluated by the discussion leaders and will be kept on file to serve as the basis for awards occasionally given by the Honors Program.
 Note: Successful completion of the Freshman Reading Project is required for continuation in the Honors Program.

 Purchasing the Book

-You can purchase The Spirit Catches You and Your Fall Down at the Baylor University Bookstore during Orientation, though the book can also be found at many other traditional and online retailers.
+You can purchase The Great Tradition at the Baylor University Bookstore, but the book can also be found at many other traditional and online retailers.